MKC Cultivates Talent, Reaps Rewards

 Average retention for first hires is 50 percent after one year.
 MKC reports they are able to retain previous interns at 95 percent after the first year.
 MKC has only had one previous intern leave the company within the first year.

 Josh Crosby went through the internship program at the same time as Miller.
 If a friend hadn’t referred him, Crosby admits his life would probably look a lot different.
-He was studying business and marketing at Washburn University and agriculture wasn’t even on his radar.
+He was studying business and marketing atand agriculture wasn’t even on his radar.